Stacks of uniform cyclic covers of curves and their Picard groups: Introduction

 This paper was born as a study of double covers of genus one curves, that is of the stacks $\stB_{h,1,2}$ (which also explains the use of the letter $\stB$ which stands for 'bielliptic').
 The main obstacle in generalizing the results for $g\geq 2$ was the computation of the Picard group of the universal Jacobian of $\stM_g$ (see below for a definition), since the methods we used for the same problem in genus one fail in higher genera.
 This last problem was solved in \cite{melo-viviani}, allowing the generalization for higher genera.

-Let us also remark that the case $n=2$ is the most interesting from a ``geometric'' point of view, since (in characteristic different from $2$) uniform cyclic covers of degree $2$ are just covers of degree $2$ and, therefore, $\stB_{h,g,2}$ is the stack of double covers between smooth curves of genera $h$ and $g$.
+Let us also remark that the case $n=2$ is the most interesting from a ``geometric'' point of view, since (in characteristic different from $2$) all covers of degree $2$ are uniform cyclic and, therefore, $\stB_{h,g,2}$ is the stack of double covers between smooth curves of genera $h$ and $g$.

 The Picard group of $\stB_{h,0,n}$ was already computed in \cite[Theorem 5.1]{Arsie2004}.
 Here the authors introduce moduli stacks of uniform cyclic covers of projective spaces, denoted by $\stH_{\text{sm}}(r,n,d)$ for $r,n,d>0$.
 In the one dimensional case $r=1$ we have $\stH_{\text{sm}}(1,n,d)=\stB_{h,0,n}$, where $d,n,h$ are related by the expression (\ref{formula for d}) below.
 In this paper we provide an alternative method for the computation of $\Pic \stB_{h,0,n}$ which extends to higher genera.